larsvansoest/emote-clue-items/README.md

 ### 4.1.0 Patch notes

-This update features an update to the collection panel, which now allows marking STASH unit locations on the map and highlights construction level requirements.
+This update features an update to the collection panel, which now allows [marking STASH unit locations](#mark-stash-unit-locations-on-the-map) on the map and highlights construction level requirements.
 What's more, highlights can now be toggled for each emote clue difficulty.
 See the [v4.1.0 release notes](https://github.com/larsvansoest/emote-clue-items/releases/tag/v4.1.0) for the full list of changes.

-#### Filling stashes now updates the emote clue item requirement status
+#### Filling stashes updates the emote clue item requirement status

 Listed under each emote clue item requirement, the original overview now shows which related stash units are built and/or filled.
 With this integration, next to the original inventory item tracking, requirement completion can also be